athack-ctf/chall2025-dual-duel/README.md

 # Chall - Dual Duel

-> This Capture the Flag (CTF) challenge involves using the infamous backdoor exploit on the Dual Elliptic Curve Pseudo-Random Number Generator to predict the current internal state of the PRNG (i.e. Shumlow-Ferguson exploit).
+> This Capture the Flag (CTF) challenge involves using the infamous backdoor exploit on the NIST SP800-90 Dual Elliptic Curve Pseudo-Random Number Generator to predict the current internal state of the PRNG (i.e. Shumlow-Ferguson attack).

 ## Type